fabyr/cursor-imager-di/README.md

 A tool to draw images using your mouse!
 Compatible with both Windows and Linux.
-On Windows DirectInput is used and on Linux xdotool must be installed, which even makes it work in most games!
+On Windows you can choose to use DirectInput (more stable and should work in games) or not.
+On Linux xdotool is used to control the mouse.

 #### Table of contents
 - [Screenshots](#screenshots)